 What can we do to encourage fair paid work in the cotton industry?

-Brands who value ethical standards do everything in there power to ensure that products and services they use for their brands are free from forced and child labour.
+Brands who value ethical standards do everything to ensure that products and services they use for their brands are free from forced and child labour.
 For Australia, you can check brands and their efforts to be socially responsible with their products here.
 For the U.S., you can check the ethical standards of your favourite brands here.

 If you are in Australia and you want to take action, to request improvement of ethical standards from your favourite brand, you can very easily voice your self here.